Indiana University

 Using a template vs. using your own file

-When uploading either an entire spreadsheet of grades or a spreadsheet with one gradebook item to Gradebook, you can download a spreadsheet template that will ensure that your spreadsheet is formatted correctly; see the appropriate section below.
+You can download a spreadsheet template that will ensure that your spreadsheet is formatted correctly; see the appropriate section below.
 Alternatively, you can upload a file you've already created.
 However, you should make sure your file matches the format of the template as closely as possible.
 Note the following:

 • The spreadsheet must be saved in .csv format.